-SOC 480 Practicum in Social Research (3) Direct involvement in all facets of the research process.
+SOC 480 Practicum in Social Research (3) (other) Direct involvement in all facets of the research process.
 Students have the option of working on their own projects or on projects initiated by the faculty.
 May be counted only once toward the required 35 semester hours of the major, but may be repeated once for upper division credit.
 Pre: SOC 280 and 380 or instructor's consent.
 (Attributes: GAHP, HPP)

 SOC x94 Special Topics in Subject Matter (Arr.)
 (IO) Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.